Choose a delivery method

 Exposure to fall hazards in construction is a daily occurrence, but it doesn’t have to be!
 Unfortunately falls happen too often, and are the leading cause of fatalities in the construction industry.

-OSG’s Ministry of Labour-approved course, Working at Heights: Principles of Fall Protection, has been designed to provide learners with the knowledge required to safely work at heights.
+OSG’s Chief Prevention Officer-approved course, Working at Heights: Principles of Fall Protection, has been designed to provide learners with the knowledge required to safely work at heights.

 Our program is broken down into two main modules: basic theory and practical equipment.
 The basic theory module discusses working at heights hazards, controls, introduces the learner to the basics of fall protection, and ladder safety.